MileHacker Logo

 Self-Driving

-You need a valid domestic driver's license from your home country.
-An International Driving Permit (IDP) is recommended if your domestic license is not in Spanish.
-Carry both the IDP and your original license.
+You need to have a valid domestic driver's license from your home country.
+An International Driving Permit (IDP) is recommended if your domestic license is not in The spanish language.
+Carry each of the IDP and your original license.

 Car Rental Options